henrikstengaard/hst-imager/readme.md

 This tool can be used to create new blank images or create images of physical drives like hard disks, SSD, CF- and MicroSD-cards for backup and/or modification and then write them to physical drives.

+**Warning**
+Hst Imager is currently in beta, but very functional.
+It's highly recommended to make a backup of your physical drive or image file, so your working with a copy in case Hst Imager might corrupt it.

+**Warning**
+Hst Imager supports raw disk access and filters out fixed disks, so only USB attached physical drives are accessible.
+Be very sure to select the correct physical drive.
+Otherwise it might destroy your actual system disk.
+Raw disk access also requires a privileged user, so you need to run as administrator or with sudo.

 ## Features

 Hst Imager comes with following features: